 Experimental and Correlational Research (or similar courses)

-propose an adequate research design, given the research question or hypothesis, to prevent of remove threats to research validity; and
+propose an adequate research design, given the research question or hypothesis, to prevent or remove threats to research validity, and

 For the timetable of this course please refer to MyTimetable